1993 New York Mets season: Offseason

 The Mets were not as aggressive in pursuing other players as they had been in 1992 but made a splash in a trade, acquiring All-Star shortstop Tony Fernández in a trade with the San Diego Padres.
-Another significant acquisition was veteran starter Frank Tanana, who had spent the last eight years with the Detroit Tigers and would give the rotation an additional veteran to go with Gooden, Fernandez, and Saberhagen.
+Another significant acquisition was veteran starter Frank Tanana, who had spent the last eight years with the Detroit Tigers and would give the rotation an additional veteran to go with Gooden, Sid Fernandez, and Saberhagen.
+Neither man would be on the team by the end of the year, however, as Fernández was traded to the Toronto Blue Jays during the summer and Tanana was traded to the New York Yankees in September.